 “Any workarounds to logging into Fortnite right now?
 Been trying non-stop, but haven’t been able to login since the event.
 Still really looking forward to trying out those lightsabers!!”, — writes Twitter user @NickEh30.

-Release/Renew IP commands are normally finalized by Flush DNS command, which releases the DNS cache and submits requests to apply new IP address data.
+Release/Renew IP commands are usually finalized by the Flush DNS command, which releases the DNS cache and submits requests to apply new IP address data.

-Refer to the tutorial below for releasing and renewing the IP address on Windows 10, 8, 8.1, 7, Vista, XP, Mac and Linux.
-Be sure that your network adapter is properly tuned to Obtain IP address automatically, otherwise, the above-said commands won’t function well.
+Refer to the tutorial below for releasing and renewing the IP address on Windows 11, 10, 8, 8.1, 7, Vista, XP, Mac, and Linux.
+Also, ensure your network adapter is tuned correctly to obtain an IP address automatically.
+Otherwise, the above-said commands won’t function well.

 Guidelines to Release and Renew IP Address on Windows, Mac, Linux